Possible Complications In Children With Diabetes

 Share

-• the risk of diabetes complications may be reduced by maximising the time your glucose levels are in the target range (3.9 to 10 mmol/L)
+• you can reduce the risk of diabetes complications by maximising the time your glucose levels are in the target range (4 to 8 mmol/L)

-• screening is important to allow for early detection of possible developing complications
+• screening is important to find any possible developing complications early

 • smoking increases the risk of complications